-Last week on Facebook, I made a comment: “Never hold real estate in a C corporation… and fire the advisor that even suggests such a thing.”
-And many people asked, “Why not?”
+I once made the comment: “Never hold real estate in a C corporation… and fire the advisor that even suggests such a thing.”
+Many people asked, “Why not?”
 Well, there are three reasons.

 Reason #1: Capital Gains Taxes Will be Higher When Selling